blockdeep/otro/README.md

 ## Key Concepts

-### Native and Abstract Signatures
+### Native and Smart Signatures

 - **Native Signature:** A traditional cryptographic signature using common algorithms like Ed25519, Sr25519, and ECDSA.
-- **Abstract Signature:** A signature that includes additional custom logic or cryptographic methods.
+- **Smart Signature:** A signature that includes additional custom logic or cryptographic methods.
 It consists of a public key and the actual signature, supporting various custom signature types.

 ### Credential Management